 The sciatic nerve runs along the length of much of the body, so the symptoms of sciatica can widely vary.
 The effects can range from a mild ache to an excruciating pain, a burning sensation, numbness, tingling, shock, discomfort, or muscle weakness.
 They can become worse when your body makes a sudden move, like a sneeze or a cough, or when you sit or stand for long periods of time.
 Symptoms also can be constant or sporadic, and often affect one side of the body more than the other.
 If sciatic symptoms continue and are left untreated, they can worsen over time and even lead to mobility issues.

-Treatments for Sciatica in Marietta
+Treatments for Sciatica in Kennesaw

 Most mild cases of sciatica will go away on their own in about two weeks, so if symptoms persist longer or worsen then it’s time to seek treatment.
 Common treatments include using cold or hot packs, stretching, and over-the-counter medications.
 More intense cases may be treated with acupuncture, physical therapy, steroid injections, or surgery.
 Since the symptoms of sciatica stem from the spine, treatments that focus on spinal mobility can be very effective.